 - ⅓ cup (40g) all-purpose flour

 - ¼ cup (50g) packed brown sugar, light or dark

 - Make the blueberry layer: In a medium bowl, combine blueberries, sugar, cornstarch, lemon zest, and lemon juice.
 Toss together until the ingredients are mostly dissolved and well combined.
 Set aside.

 - Make the oat topping: In a large bowl, combine rolled oats, flour, sugar, cinnamon, and butter.
 Using a fork or your hands, mix and mash the mixture together until you're left with crumbs that are about the size of a pea.

-- Pour the blueberry mixture into a 9×5 inch baking dish, and spread into an even layer.
+- Pour the blueberry mixture into a 9x5 inch baking dish (for a thicker crisp) or an 8x8 inch pan (for a thinner crisp), and spread into an even layer.
 Sprinkle the oat mixture over top, and gently pat to even out.

-- Bake your blueberry crisp in the center of your preheated 375°F oven for 30 to 40 minutes, or until the blueberries are bubbling and the oat topping is golden brown and crisp.
+- Bake your blueberry crisp in the center of your preheated 375°F oven for 30 to 40 minutes, or until the blueberries are bubbling and the oat topping is golden brown and crispy.

 - Cool the crisp in your pan until no longer scalding hot before serving.
 Crisps are best enjoyed warm!